 If you are consuming CBD in an edible or drinkable form, as long as you are using a reputable vendor, they should have the correct dosage listed on their lab report or COA.
 So, in this case, it can be easier to control how much CBD you are getting since a gummy may contain exactly 5 mg of CBD, or however much.

 Topicals are much harder to measure exact amounts due to their formulation and the way they are distributed.
 Most topical containers will give you now way to know how much of the total CBD in the product you are consuming per use.
 Since the use in topical cases is usually for acute relief, the exact amount applied is far less significant than the user experience.

 What Affects How Your Body Metabolizes CBD?

-Again, since the FDA regulates CBD/Hemp extract as a supplement, there is no official, medically sanctioned amount to take.
 Several factors may affect how your body specifically will absorb and metabolize hemp extract and the different cannabinoids present in it.
 As with most things, the quality of the product will also be instrumental in determining how much you should take.
 Body mass is an essential factor.
 The more you weigh, the more CBD you will need to achieve your desired effect.
 Another thing maybe diet.
 Depending on what you eat, your body may process hemp extract very differently.
 Generally, across most of the industry, approximately one drop of CBD oil is equivalent to 1 mg.
 However, you need to ensure your product is lab tested, and then once you find out how much CBD it contains, you can then find how much liquid total it contains.
 With this simple equation, you can then determine how much CBD is in each drop.

 Take the total amount of CBD in the bottle and then divide it by the number of ml in the bottle.
 Then you will know how much CBD is in each milliliter, and you can measure out your desired quantity effectively and accurately.